Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Toronto To Montreal Stop 4: Drive Through History Along the Loyalist Parkway

-From Prince Edward County you can either head back to the 401 and continue on the big highway towards Montreal, or you can make your way via the Glenora Ferry and along the historic Loyalist Parkway.
-Either way won’t change the stops along the way, but the route along the Loyalist Parkway is far more scenic.
+From Prince Edward County, you can either head back to the 401 and continue on the big highway towards Montreal, or you can make your way via the Glenora Ferry and along the historic Loyalist Parkway.
+Either way, the stops won’t change along the way, but the route along the Loyalist Parkway is far more scenic.

 The Loyalist Parkway is dotted with majestic colonial homes, quaint bed & breakfasts, and cozy diners.
-There are many places to stop along the route, whether you are looking to take in the views of the lakes and properties, or read the many historical plaques that identify many of the archeological and heritage sites along the way.
+There are many places to stop along the route, whether you are looking to take in the views of the lakes and properties or read the many historical plaques that identify many of the archeological and heritage sites along the way.

 Traffic moves slowly along the parkway.
 But there is so much beautiful scenery, you probably mind.
 Don’t miss the picturesque town of Bath and Fort Henry National Historic Site.
-Here you can immerse yourself in 19th-century British military life.
+Here, you can immerse yourself in 19th-century British military life.

 The Loyalist Parkway will take you straight through to the city of Kingston.